hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Challenge

-When Vault is primarily used as a central location to manage secrets, multiple organizations within a company need to be able to manage their secrets in a self-serving manner.
+When Vault is primarily used as a central location to manage secrets, multiple organizations within a company may need to be able to manage their secrets in a self-serving manner.
 This means that a company needs to implement a ***Vault as a Service*** model allowing each organization (tenant) to manage their own secrets and policies.
 The most importantly, tenants should be restricted to work